Your Guide to Maryland Health Insurance

 According to a recent Maryland Insurance Administration press release, insurance plan prices are decreasing.
 The amount by which it decreases depends on where in Maryland you live.
-On average across the state, your monthly premium will decrease by 13.2 percent if you choose to keep your current health plan.
-While many states are seeing premiums on the rise, Marylanders are lucky to be seeing these significant decreases.
-Not to mention, of the 153 thousand people enrolled through Maryland Health Connection, 76 percent receive federal subsidies.
+On average across the state, your monthly premium will decrease by 2.9 percent if you choose to keep your current health plan.
+Subsidies can help further discount your health plan.
+Of the 143 thousand people enrolled through Maryland Health Connection, 85 percent received federal subsidies.

-If you live in Maryland, the start of Open Enrollment (the time of year when you can enroll in a new health plan) is here.
+If you live in Maryland, there are only two weeks left in Open Enrollment (the time of year when you can enroll in a new health plan).
 Be sure to find your most affordable plan, and you’ll be well on your way for smarter, better savings all year long.
 And don’t forget – if you need help finding a subsidy or picking a plan, our experts are here to help!